About the course:

 Why do adults take this course?

 Participants take this class for a variety of reasons.
-Some have a diagnosis, death is more eminent and want to develop spiritual practices.
+Some have a diagnosis, death is more imminent and want to develop spiritual practices.
 Others may want to prepare for the inevitable and know that learning to die well is a journey to live well.
 Still others are practitioners who work with the dying and seek to develop additional tools to working with the dying.

 “Dying Well is a dynamic, introspective intensive that provided me the framework for approaching my death with dignity and empowerment.”